EmuKit/emukit/about.md

 <h3> Get started!</h3>

-If you want to start using Emukit just have a look to the different examples in the landing page of have a look to the [tutorials](http://nbviewer.jupyter.org/github/amzn/emukit/blob/master/notebooks/index.ipynb).
+If you want to start using Emukit just have a look at the different examples in the landing page ([tutorials])(http://nbviewer.jupyter.org/github/amzn/emukit/blob/master/notebooks/index.ipynb).